• Skip to main content

 All students, regardless of completion path, must complete the following 15 hours of course credits:

-• CSS 5310 Communication Theory (3 hours)
+• CSS 5310 Modern Communication Theory (3 hours)

 Elective Coursework